NeuroSimo/neurosimo/project_template/decider/README.md

 ### `process(...)`

-Main processing method called by the pipeline for new EEG/EMG samples.
+Main processing method called by the pipeline for periodic processing of EEG/EMG samples.

 **Parameters:**